as of August 20, 2014 ($17,000 Buy It Now, OBO, Or Best Offer)

 Forward cabin: Berth double w/leecloth, settee (loveseat), escape step, 4-shelves, 3-clothes lockers, 2-anchor lockers, 20 gal holding tank (never used), .

 Head compartment: toilet, sink w/ large work surface, 2-shelves, 3-lockers, hand shower, shower grating, y-valve w/12 volt pumpout to holding tank or to a deck pumpout fitting.

 Passageway: 1-shoe shelf, 1-hanging locker w/vertical sliding door, 2-clothes lockers.

 Salon: 2-pilot berths w/leecloths; 2-settees w/leecloths; center table w/fold-down extensions and fiddles; bookcase; 3-lockers; 4-drawers.

 Galley: Force 10 propane stove w/gimballed oven, 3-burners, twin SS sinks; large work surfaces , 7-drawers, 3-lockers, 1-tall pantry locker; Technautics refrigerator over freezer, w/5” insulation, 120 volt compressor, engine operated PTO w/heat exchanger; Marinetics Propane Control:

 Pilothouse: elevated dinette: seats for two (curved backs); RadioShack: w/seat and desk; Helmsman Chair, folding back, with arm rests, and foot rest; Navigation Table: 27" x 27" working surface, w/4 drawers; Sail Bin: outboard of dinette; Heater: kerosene, Force 10.

 Cockpit: Helmsman Seat: arched, 3" foam w/white vinyl covering, 2-full length cushion seating, customized, in good condition.
+Two lockers.

 Control: Morse, single, on pedestal in cockpit.